 Also, a barrier treatment will help keep other overwintering bugs such as ladybugs and boxelder bugs from entering your home.
 The effectiveness of the application is limited to a few weeks so several treatments may be required depending upon the level of overwintering bugs in your area.

 If you're suffering from a stink bug control problem, contact the experts at Cowleys Pest Services to diagnose the issue and provide long-term solutions to rid your home of these pests.
-We exterminate stink bugs in Trenton, Toms River, Edison, Brick and nearby Mercer, Ocean, Monmouth, Middlesex County.
+We exterminate stink bugs in Edison, Woodbridge, Lakewood and nearby Mercer, Ocean, Monmouth, Middlesex County.